flynnlambrechts/ursim-mtrn4230/README.md

 -   docker
 -   docker-compose

-You need to have installed Docker and docker compose instruction for doing this depend on your operating system and Docker has already provided guides for doing this [here](https://docs.docker.com/compose/install/).
+You need to have installed Docker and docker compose installed.
+Instructions for doing this depend on your operating system and Docker has already provided guides for doing this [here](https://docs.docker.com/compose/install/).

 ### Mac + Homebrew

 If you are on Mac its even easier to do it with homebrew.
-If you don't know what homebrew is then just ignore this section and follow the guide on the Docker website.
-If you do know what homebrew is then run
+If you don't know what homebrew is then just ignore this section and follow the guide on [the Docker website](https://docs.docker.com/compose/install/).
+If you have homebrew then run

 ```
 brew install docker docker-compose